Image showing the Ottawa Public Library and Library and Archives Canada Joint Facility, view from Albert Street

-- Stage I: Submissions will be evaluated by a jury consisting of artists with public art experience, Algonquin, community representatives and representatives from the Ottawa Public Library and Library and Archives Canada project.
-This jury will review and evaluate proposals from artists in accordance with the evaluation criteria and will shortlist a maximum of three artists to advance to Stage II.
+Stage I: Qualifications will be evaluated by a jury consisting of artists with public art experience, Algonquin and Indigenous community representatives and representatives from the Ottawa Public Library and Library and Archives Canada project.
+This jury will review and evaluate submissions from artists in accordance with the evaluation criteria and will shortlist a maximum of three artists to advance to Stage II.

-- Stage II: Shortlisted Artists will meet with the mentor, curator and project team remotely for an information session, and will be given terms of reference for preparing proposals, drawings and budgets for Stage II of the competition.
-Shortlisted artists (maximum three) will be given an honorarium of $1500 plus harmonized sales tax for preparing a community engagement plan, draft budget and work plan.
+Stage II: Shortlisted artists will meet with the project team remotely for an information session and will be given terms of reference for preparing proposals, drawings, budgets and references for Stage II of the competition.
+Shortlisted artists (maximum three) will be given an honorarium of $1500 plus harmonized sales tax for the preparation of community engagement plan, draft budget and work plan.

 A technical review of proposals will be requested prior to the final submission date.
 Proposals will be reviewed by the project team, which will provide feedback on the technical and logistical feasibility of the proposed artwork.
 Draft proposals will not be shared with the voting members of the Peer Assessment Committee.
 Comments will be shared with shortlisted artists in order to be incorporated into final proposals.